 [note 2] Krauss, R.E., 2000.
 A Voyage on the North Sea.
 London: Thames & Hudson Ltd, London.

-This writing was shown at ‘Rickroll’, Spike Island, Bristol, alongside work by George Barber, David Raymond Conroy, Hannah Perry, Jon Rafman and Thomas Yeomans.
-This work addresses appropriation, curating, digital, distribution, institutional critique, museum, publication, technology, the internet and YouTube.
+As part of a series of events at Spike Island, Bristol, ‘Rickroll’ brought together work by artists George Barber, David Raymond Conroy, Hannah Perry, Jon Rafman and Thomas Yeomans.
+This writing can be considered in relation to the following: appropriation, curating, digital, distribution, institutional critique, museum, publication, technology, the internet and YouTube.